artefactual-labs/archivematica-acceptance-tests/README.rst

 Archivematica to test against (e.g. the URL, the user account and password that will used and so on).

+These instructions assume some basic familiarity with the command line, python and git / github.
+These instructions_ for setting up command line tools and python (on a Mac) are good for beginners and should be adequate to enable you to follow the rest of these instructions (but your mileage may vary).

 Installation of Acceptance Tests & Supporting Code
 --------------------------------------------------------------------------------
 Create a virualenv using Python 3 and activate it::